 - Success of automation testing heavily depends on the test cases chosen for automation.
 Incorrectly chosen tests leads to wastage of resource and time invested in automation.

-- For the application with frequent changes, updation is required in the tets script too, in order for them to remain usable.
+- For applications with frequent changes, parallel update is required in the test scripts.

-- Incorrectly written test scripts e.g. use of incorrect validation can lead to false positive test results.
+- Inefficiently written test scripts e.g. scripts using incorrect or limited validation can lead to false positive test results.